yuqiaoliang/Drucker/drucker_web/README.md

 |5|Xiaohuan|2019-04-16 20:14:22|I will add the second part.|NULL|

+## Special Note When testing Decision Tool
+When using decision tool, you need to hit 'Add More' every time when you add new data into the form.
+For authentication reasons, you will be asked to input your username and password again.

 ## Deployment

 Currently, this application is binded to Duke Virtual Computing Manager for remote database access.
 It shall work normally 24-7.
 If not, please double check with Rui Sun - [Email](mailto:rui.sun585@duke.edu).